cirex-web/cirex-web/README.md

 # Hey!
 I'm Eric Xu
 If you feel like life is terrible, hold on for just a bit longer.
-Not in faith that things will get better, but in the faith that you can learn to accept whatever goes your way.
+Not in faith that things will get better, but in the faith that today's hardships will become tomorrow's shield.

 <img width="910" height="504" alt="image" src="https://github.com/user-attachments/assets/b16b7630-17e2-4c25-81e6-134ded5b48ff" />